yegor256/blog/static/webinars.md

 exclude_from_search: true
 ---

-On the first Wednesday of each month, at 11am PST, find me on Google Hangout.
+On the first Wednesday of each month, at 11am PST, I organize a webinar.
 For about an hour we talk about software development, object-oriented programming and project management.
+Give me your email and you will attend the next one
+(I won't spam you about anything else, just the details of the next webinar):

 <form class="unprintable" action="http://formspree.io/webinar@yegor256.com" method="POST"><fieldset id="form">
   <input type="hidden" name="_next" value="http://www.yegor256.com/webinared.html"/>